-Todays blog post, exploring top tips for an eco friendly, virtual Christmas get together is written by Michelle from Fusion Events and Weddings.
+Todays blog post, exploring top tips for an eco friendly, virtual Christmas get together is written by Michelle from Fusion Events and Weddings and The Sustainable Wedding Alliance.
 Michelle is an experienced wedding planner based in Berkshire, and working in the surrounding areas.
 Specialising in creating ethical and sustainable weddings, Michelle will help you to bring your dream wedding day to life – and will support you when you are considering how to plan your wedding day!
 Check out her website or connect with Michelle on Instagram or Facebook for more information and to get in touch.

 With so much uncertainty around Christmas 2020, many of us are busy planning a virtual Christmas with our nearest and dearest.